 What benefits does CPTPP provide in terms of government procurement?

-CPTPP will open up greater opportunities to bid for foreign government contracts, particularly in Malaysia, Mexico, Peru and Viet Nam.
+CPTPP opens up greater opportunities to bid for foreign government contracts, particularly in Malaysia, Mexico, Peru and Viet Nam.

 New Zealand businesses will be able to compete for government procurement contracts in CPTPP economies on an equal footing with domestic suppliers.